 The course will allow pupils to build on the topics, grammar and skills they have already learnt in order to give their opinions using language which is more complex, interesting and accurate.
 They will learn how to speak more fluently and spontaneously and apply their language skills to real-life situations.
-They will also develop the skills to understand a wider variety of listening and reading sources as well as extend their knowledge of the culture and countries where the language is of the culture and countries where the language is spoken.
+They will also develop the skills to understand a wider variety of listening and reading sources as well as extend their knowledge of the culture and countries where the language is spoken.